Pleasure in Craft. The Germans

 Let us finally compare the majestic piece linked above with this electric-guitar improvisation by Lonn, a refined French man and guitarist of Towersound French band.
 He’s improvising on the above Toccata only, though improvisations being tricky, up to you to figure out if he sticks to the Toccata only.

 Two last things.
 A. I met this French band just now on YouTube, so I do not know their value (the impro seeming to me decent enough though, and the French accent of the player absolutely delightful).
-B. Silly purists have absolutely no home in my virtual Neverland.
+B. Purists to me are morons.
+They absolutely have no home in my virtual Neverland.

 Italian version